m3db/m3/docs/operational_guide/namespace_configuration.md

 The recommended way to add a namespace to M3DB is to use our `api/v1/database/namespace` endpoint.
 This API abstracts over a lot of the complexity of configuring a namespace and requires only two pieces of configuration to be provided: the `name` of the namespace, as well as its `retention_time`.

-For example, the following CURL:
+For example, the following cURL:

 ```bash
 curl -X POST <M3_COORDINATOR_IP_ADDRESS>:<CONFIGURED_PORT(default 7201)>api/v1/database/namespace/create -d '{